-The Mirizzi syndrome refers to an uncommon phenomenon which results in extrinsic compression of a extra-hepatic billiary duct from one or more calculi within the cystic duct or gallbladder.
-It is a functional hepatic syndrome but can often present with bilirary duct dilatation and can mimic other hepatobiliary pathology such as cholangiocarcinoma 2.
+Mirizzi syndrome refers to an uncommon phenomenon that results in extrinsic compression of an extrahepatic biliary duct from one or more calculi within the cystic duct or gallbladder.
+It is a functional hepatic syndrome but can often present with biliary duct dilatation and can mimic other hepatobiliary pathologies such as cholangiocarcinoma 2.

-A low insertion of the cystic duct into the common bile duct as well as a tortuous cystic cyst are thought to be risk factors.
+A low insertion of the cystic duct into the common bile duct as well as a tortuous cystic duct are thought to be risk factors.

-The gallbladder wall may show diffusely thickened and may enhance with contrast.
+The gallbladder wall may be diffusely thickened and may enhance with contrast.

 - 1.Fulcher AS, Turner MA, Capps GW.
 MR cholangiography: technical advances and clinical applications.
 Radiographics.
 19 (1): 25-41.
 Radiographics (full text) - Pubmed citation